Icyretsz/fcj-workshop/content/5-Workshop/5.1-Frontend-deployment/5.1.5-Clean-up/_index.md

 ## Overview

-This section covers how to properly clean up the resources you created during Workshop 1.
+This section covers how to properly clean up the resources you created during frontend deployment.
 Cleaning up is important to avoid ongoing AWS charges, especially for resources that have monthly costs like WAF Web ACLs.

 **What you'll learn:**
 - How to safely delete resources in the correct order